MitchellX/deepfake-models/README.md

 ### [Deepfakes](https://github.com/MitchellX/deepfake-models/blob/main/deepfake.md)

-- **Deepfake is the most popular face swapping application on GitHub.
+- **Deepfake is the most popular face swapping application on GitHub.**  [[code]](https://github.com/deepfakes/faceswap) | [[forum]](https://forum.faceswap.dev/)

         However, it is a subject-aware model, which means you need train a unique model for a specific person.
-For example, you should trained a CageNet for Nicolas Cage and a SwiftNet for Taylor Swift separately, then swapped the faces between these two persons.**  [[code]](https://github.com/deepfakes/faceswap) | [[forum]](https://forum.faceswap.dev/)
+For example, you should trained a CageNet for Nicolas Cage and a SwiftNet for Taylor Swift separately, then swapped the faces between these two persons.